 I am a graduate of Amherst College with a major focus in political philosophy.
 In high school, I was the recipient of the Continental Mathematics League award and earned a near perfect score on my math SATs.
-Since last year I have instructed students 2nd through 12th grade at a math tutoring center where I acquired a variety of methods for teaching math skills and numerical fluency.
+I have instructed students 2nd through 12th grade at a math tutoring center where I acquired a variety of methods for teaching math skills and numerical fluency.
 My personal strength is in identifying an individual's challenges and figuring out an approach that will work with that person's style of thinking.
 I excel at making math fun and interesting for students.
-Reading is another subject I enjoy teaching and I have worked with a phonemic awareness software program which is a part of phonological training with my kids.
-A mother of a son with ADHD, I'm familiar with working around shortened attention spans but am very comfortable working with students of all ages and backgrounds from elementary school to college and beyond.
 I am also conversational in Spanish.
-In my spare time, I enjoy hanging out with my kids, hiking, racquetball, watching movies, healthy eating and chocolate.
+In my spare time, I enjoy hanging out with my kids, hiking, watching movies, listening to podcasts and playing with our new cat.

 Undergraduate Degree: Amherst College - Bachelor in Arts, Political Science and Government

 11th Grade Math

 11th Grade Reading